4dd4m/personalKnowledgeGraph/README.md

 * ![ ](https://us-central1-progress-markdown.cloudfunctions.net/progress/5) [Advanced C Programming Course](https://www.udemy.com/course-dashboard-redirect/?course_id=2800976)

 ## How to search
-Github provides a powerful search engine (plus it has a nice "pages" feature) or just use simple `grep`, `:vimgrep` from the terminal.
+Github provides a powerful search engine, as a fallback I just use a simple `grep`, `:vimgrep` from the terminal.

 ## Commands
 * `./bin/note new` add a new note